spatialwalk/AvatarKit-Web-Demo/README.md

    - Character will generate animations based on audio in real-time
    - You can see character's mouth, expressions, and other animations

-### External Data Mode (Pre-recorded Audio/Animation)
+### Host Mode (Pre-recorded Audio/Animation)

+The mode is selected when initializing the SDK.
+Choose "初始化 SDK (Host Mode)" button.

-> ⚠️ **Important**: External Data Mode requires the SPAvatar digital human server-side SDK to generate animation keyframes.
+> ⚠️ **Important**: Host Mode requires the SPAvatar digital human server-side SDK to generate animation keyframes.
 The audio and animation data files used in these examples are pre-generated using the server-side SDK.
 In production, you must integrate with the SPAvatar server-side SDK to generate animation keyframes from audio.

-1. **Initialize SDK** - Configure environment
+1. **Initialize SDK** - Initialize SDK in Host mode
+   - Click "初始化 SDK (Host Mode)" button
    - Select environment (US/CN/Test)

 2. **Enter Character ID** - Specify the character to load